 • A native of Concord, N.C., Graham was a standout All-SEC running back from 1993-96 at Tennessee, rushing for 2,609 yards and totaling 14 career 100-yard games.
 Graham earned All-SEC second team honors as both a junior and a senior and helped the Vols to three bowl victories.

 • Following his successful career at Tennessee, Graham was a third-round pick of the Baltimore Ravens in 1997.
 He spent six seasons in the NFL with Baltimore, Seattle, and Green Bay.

-• Graham has spent ten years coaching, including three seasons in the SEC at South Carolina and two at his alma mater Tennessee, where he was one of the most productive rushers in the history of the Volunteers.
+• Graham has spent 11 years coaching, including three seasons in the SEC at South Carolina and two at his alma mater, Tennessee.
 He began his coaching career in 2005 as a graduate assistant with the Vols before returning in 2012 as the running backs coach.

-• Graham oversaw the conversion of Williams from defensive back to running back in 2013, a move that saw Williams rack up 22 rushing touchdowns and finish ninth on the Seminoles all-time list before joining the NFL.
+• One of Graham’s most impressive coaching jobs came with Williams.
+Graham oversaw the conversion of Williams from defensive back to running back in 2013, a move that saw Williams rack up 22 rushing touchdowns and finish ninth on the Seminoles all-time list before joining the NFL.

 • Throughout the majority of his coaching career, Graham has worked with running backs.
 His first full-time position in 2006 was as the running backs coach at Chattanooga.
 He went on to coach the backs at San Diego, UT-Martin, Miami (Ohio) and South Carolina and then back at his alma mater, Tennessee.

 • In just one year in Knoxville under Graham’s guidance, the Vols more than doubled their rushing output from 70.4 yards per game in 2011 to 160.3 yards per game in 2012.